-Documentary Studies and Production combines cinema production, journalism, television production, and photography courses so you'll develop the variety of skills needed to tell important documentary stories.
-Below is a compilation of a few of our students’ recent award winning work:
+Documentary Studies and Production combines cinema production, journalism, television production, photography, and critical studies courses so you'll develop the variety of skills needed to tell important documentary stories.

 Storytelling to Inform, Inspire, and Incite

 We think we have one of the best programs of its kind in the nation.
 It’s no accident that our student films achieve impressive media distribution and regularly appear in festivals and contests around the world.
-In both 2020 and 2019, our students were finalists in the prestigious national College Emmy Awards.
+In both 2020 and 2019, our students were finalists in the prestigious national College Television Awards.
 One Nation Under Guns was a 2020 finalist.
-Below is the trailer:

 Create films that can change the world for the better and start DAY ONE.

-In your very first semester, you will commonly take Cinema Production 1, Introduction to Journalism, Documentary Immersion and S’Park!: Igniting Your Future in Communications.
-In these courses you will get a chance to make work right away and to expand your understanding of this complex field.
+In your very first semester, you will most typically enroll in Cinema Production 1, Introduction to Journalism, Documentary Immersion, and Introduction to Film Aesthetics and Analysis.
+In these courses you will get a chance to not only make work and write new stories right away and but also to expand your understanding of the histories, economics, and aesthetics of this complex field.

 Ithaca College was all over Park City, Utah, for the 2019 Sundance Film Festival.
 Maya Cueva '15 was at the festival as a Sundance Ignite fellow to learn from the filmmakers screening their latest projects.
 Among those filmmakers was Crystal Kayiza '15, who screened her latest documentary, and 11 current Park School students worked as festival volunteers.